PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ```

 ### How it works
-Applying the tag `<namespace>/adderservice` tells docker that this image is associated with a repository on DockerHub.
+Applying the tag `<namespace>/adderservice` instructs docker that this image is associated with a repository on DockerHub.
 Docker discriminates between a local private registry and the central hub based on the format of the tag.
 If the namespace tag contains an IP address or dotted domain name and port then docker will attempt to push/pull from a private registry.
 If the tag is just a namespace then docker will use the central Hub to push and pull.
-To avoid confusion the namespace that you provide on DockerHub is restricted to only allow letters and digits.
+To avoid confusion the namespace that we provide on DockerHub is restricted to only allow letters and digits.

 In this recipe we created a public repository.
 DockerHub is free to use for public repositories, but of course public repositories may be accessed by anyone on the internet.
 This is a similar model to Github and other cloud based code version management systems.
 It is therefore important not to push any proprietary code to a public repository.
 Also bear in mind that we should never push images that contain secret information such as ssh keys or API keys to public repositories.